Several things determine the cost of patent protection:

 The fees usually make up the smallest share of the total costs.
 A valid patent for Switzerland and Liechtenstein costs CHF 200 for the application and CHF 500 for the examination.

 Annual renewal fees are due starting from the fourth year until the twentieth year after the date of filing.
-For the fourth year after filing, they amount to CHF 100, after which they increase by CHF 50 each year (i.e. CHF 150 in the fifth year, CHF 200 in the sixth year, etc.).
-You can find more information on our website.
+For the fourth year after filing, they amount to CHF 100, after which they increase each year, i.e. the more mature the patent, the more it costs to protect it.

 SEF.Wachstum – special event for SMEs and young enterprises on 2 September 2020 in Montreux